What's up with cross-module optimizations?

 These criteria are:

-In our case, all these are met, so pop
+In our case, all these are met, so pop gets inlined.

-Let’s now look at mkStack
+Let’s now look at mkStack.

-The “top-level” one, which merely passes the calls to Data.Stack.mkStack1
+The “top-level” one, which merely passes the calls to Data.Stack.mkStack1 after some type coercions, is also annotated by

 Unf=Unf{Src=<vanilla>, TopLvl=True,